Last editedJan 20225 min read

 There are also certain compliance requirements you need to comply with to take online payments, so that you can make sure you and your customers are fully protected.
 This post will run you through SSL, TLS and PCI - from what they are, to why you should use or comply with them, and how you should go about it.

 Note: If you're taking card payments, it's not optional to comply with these.
-But if you choose a reputable provider, such as Stripe, you never touch sensitive financial data so you won't need to worry about them, as the provider will handle it.
+But if you choose a reputable provider, you never touch sensitive financial data so you won't need to worry about them, as the provider will handle it.

 TLS and SSL in online payments